Interpretation of COVID-19 data presented on this website

 - Testing policies and the number of tests performed per 100 000 persons, vary markedly across the EU/EEA and presumably even more so among third countries.
 More extensive testing will inevitably lead to more cases being detected.

 - The 14-day notification rate of new COVID-19 cases should be used in combination with other factors including testing policies, number of tests performed, test positivity, excess mortality and rates of hospital and Intensive Care Unit (ICU) admissions, when analysing the epidemiological situation in a country.
-Most of these indicators are presented for EU/EEA Member States and the UK in the Country Overview report.
+Most of these indicators are presented for EU/EEA Member States in the Country Overview report.

 - Even when using several indicators in combination, comparisons between countries should be done with caution and relevant epidemiological expertise.